eljefe6a/nfldata/README.md

 The are two series of MapReduce programs.
 One is a series of programs to extract and normalize the data.
 The second is a simple program to look at incomplete passes.

+The play by play dataaset can be found at http://www.advancednflstats.com/2010/04/play-by-play-data.html.

 ETL Series
 ==========